 English as an Additional Language (EAL) is offered to students who require extra support or particular learning strategies to aid their English language acquisition.
 “Additional” recognizes that many of our students speak several languages and that we value those languages.
 We firmly believe that all language is best learned through context.
 All teachers strive to create a language-rich environment that supports not only language development but understanding of contextual ideas presented in the curriculum.

 EAL in the Elementary School

 Students may enter the elementary school at YIS (up to and including grade 5) regardless of English language proficiency.
-Students whose mother tongue is not English are eligible to receive extra English language instruction in the following ways:
+Students whose home and family language is not English are eligible to receive extra English language instruction in the following ways:

 - In ELC to Kindergarten, students are immersed in the classroom as they learn to communicate in English.
 The classroom is important for their social and educational development.

 - In grades 1-5, students who require additional English language support in order to access the curriculum may be eligible to receive additional support through attending the EAL class and through in-class support.
 EAL classes take place within the school day in place of the scheduled Japanese language classes.

 All teachers use strategies that consider a child’s language background when teaching listening, speaking, reading, and writing skills in English.

 The main aim of the EAL program is to help students attain English proficiency that will allow them to access the curriculum.
 During the EAL class students benefit from small group sessions that target the development of the four Language Domains: Listening, Speaking, Reading and Writing.
 Discussions and interaction are also integral parts of these lessons.

 Students who have gained sufficient proficiency in the English language in order to access the curriculum with minimal additional support will be transferred from the EAL class to the Japanese language class.
 The students’ language progress will continue to be monitored by the homeroom and the EAL teachers to ensure that their language progress continues to develop.